FLASH SALE: Jet off to Chalet Hotel L'Ecrin for 7 nights flying from Stansted during Feb half term from £1,299pp. View offer

 With each session lasting 10 minutes, you’ll quickly want to push your skills forward and learn new tricks, like how to side slide and back wrap.

-Getting into particular, waterski expert Jamie Barker shares some of their preferred advance manoeuvres for those of us looking to master the waves:
+Getting into particular, waterski expert Jessica Gillam shares some of their preferred advance manoeuvres for those of us looking to master the waves:

 This is the first position to start in.
 Riders lie in the water on their back, holding on to the rope.
 As the bar starts to move, they use speed to get up and start their ride.
 It requires focussed balance when starting, but soon becomes second nature the more you tow.